-Many of the tools within our toolkit are impressive additions to MI work.
-Some are listed below, with an indication of which part of the process they correspond to.
+Below you will find a selection of worksheets that can make an impressive addition to MI work.
+They are listed with an indication of which part of the process they correspond to.

 This tool fits well under the “evoking” process, as it helps clients to concretely define and prioritize their own values.

 This tool fits under both the “evoking” and “focusing,” as it helps the client to both build motivation and define their goals.

 This tool fits under the “planning” phase and will assist your clients in setting adaptive and meaningful goals.

 Besides these exceedingly useful tools, we also offer the ultimate motivational interviewing toolkit.
 In addition, this article regarding motivational interviewing principles is a must-read if becoming an MI expert is on your agenda.